MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Evaluate moving to PaaS and serverless compute workloads.
-  - Build a cloud-native app without managing the infrastructure, using a fully managed platform.
+- Build a cloud-native app without managing the infrastructure, using a fully managed and inherently optimized platform.
 The platform handles scaling, availability, and performance, ultimately optimizing the hardware efficiency.
+- Review design principles for [Platform as a Service (PaaS)](/azure/architecture/guide/design-principles/managed-services) workloads.

 ### Use SPOT VMs where possible